Binding the World

 Developing python bindings for pkgcraft

 One of Gentoo’s major weaknesses is the lack of a shared implementation that natively supports bindings to other languages for core, specification-level features such as dependency format parsing.
-Due to this deficiency, over the years I’ve seen the same algorithms implemented in Python, C, Bash, Go, and more at varying levels of success.
+Due to this deficiency, over the years the same algorithms have been implemented in Python, C, Bash, Go, and more at varying levels of quality and completeness.

 Now, I must note that I don’t mean to disparage these efforts especially when done for fun or to learn a new language; however, it often seems they end up in tools or services used by the wider community.
 Then as the specification slowly evolves and authors move on, developers are stuck maintaining multiple implementations if they want to keep the related tools or services relevant.